Welcome to my guide that looks at some of the best things to do in Venice.

 Among the things to do in Venice and having more than a day to spend here, I strongly advise getting take a couple of hours to visit three of the most popular islands of the Venetian lagoon: Murano, Burano, and Torcello.

-With this Murano, Torcello & Burano islands boat trip, you’ll get the chance to cruise to these picturesque islands.
+With this Murano, Torcello & Burano islands boat trip, you’ll get chance to cruise to these picturesque islands, explore colourful streets and local crafts along the way.

 The Jewish Ghetto is located in the Cannaregio neighbourhood and it’s the oldest ghetto in the world.
 Many Jewish people were forced to live in this part of the city during the Serenissima Republic days and under Napoleon’s rule.